angeldzzz23/Thoughts/README.md

-## Fucking It Up - Incomplete or incorrect metatada
+## Fucking It Up - Incomplete or incorrect metadata
 - Incorrect metadata creates confusion and might impact your label’s reputation among fans and industry professionals.
 Consequently, maintaining accurate metadata helps to: Reduced discoverability, Incorrect categorization and Potential loss of revenue due to inaccurate play counts and sales figures.
--
 - loss of revenue
 - Damaged credibility and reputation
 - Legal issues and financial penalties over over rights ownership, copyright violations, licensing difficulties
 - Inaccuracy in the chart and award show tracking (awards)
 - Inefficient catalogue management, Difficulties in organization and decision-making based on inaccurate information
--

 ## Managing your metadata
 - Accurate metadata is essential when running a record label because it means your artist work is propertly credited, roalties are paid and users can quickly discover your music